bparanj/crystal/security/linux/extended-type.md

 What is extended type device?

 In Debian, an "extended type device"  refers to an **extended partition**.
-Here's a brief overview:

 ### **Extended Partition**
 - **Purpose**: Allows you to bypass the limitation of having only four primary partitions on a disk.